Create an Airwallex account today

 Read more: Top B2B payment gateways (and how they differ from B2C)

 A domestic payment gateway is built to handle local payments in GBP.
 It supports UK-issued cards, local bank transfers, and the payment methods your UK customers expect.
-It's fine if your business operates only in the UK and doesn't need to accept payments from overseas.
+That's fine if your business operates only in the UK and doesn't need to accept payments from overseas.

 An international gateway, though, is built for cross-border commerce.
-It supports multiple currencies, local payment methods from other countries, like iDEAL, Sofort, or UnionPay, and handles foreign exchange.
+It supports multiple currencies, local payment methods from other countries like iDEAL, Sofort, or UnionPay, and it handles foreign exchange.
 It also helps with compliance with global standards like PSD2, PCI DSS, and 3D Secure.
+If your business sells internationally or pays suppliers abroad, an international gateway gives you the tools you need to operate globally without relying on a patchwork of banks or bolt-ons.

 Benefits of using an international payment gateway